MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity

 \section{Introduction}

 Research increasingly demonstrates that cybersecurity is strongly shaped by human factors, with empirical findings indicating that almost 88\% of breaches stem from human error \cite{sjouwerman2021stanford}.
 Consequently, cybercriminals have refined their tactics to target individuals rather than focusing solely on technical vulnerabilities.
 Social engineering tactics, notably phishing and its variants (e.g., SMishing and spear-phishing), exploit psychological mechanisms such as trust, urgency, and fear to induce users to disclose sensitive information or execute malicious actions \cite{arevalo2023human}.
-Besides social engineering, other human-related causes of security failure, such as a lack of good password management habits, bad system configurations, and accidental malware downloads, highlight the degree to which human choices influence cybersecurity posture.
+Besides social engineering, other human-related causes of security failures, such as poor password management habits, misconfigured systems, and accidental malware downloads, highlight the extent to which human choices influence cybersecurity posture.
 Despite technological advancements in security control measures, human factors remain one of the most persistent and exploitable weak points in defending against cyberthreats and an under-evaluated dimension of cybersecurity for individuals and organizations.